 - participation in community life

 At St Wilfrid's CE our core fundamental values do indeed enable our children to live in a diverse society.
-What does is mean for our curriculum?
-These 5 elements are woven through out our curriculum.
-(See the link below for more information on British Values at St Wilfrids')
+What does this mean for our curriculum?
+These 5 elements are woven throughout our curriculum.

 What is SMSC?